-Over the past 5 years I designed a diverse range of digital products, often taking care of the full product image, from identity to marketing visuals: subscription e-commerce sites, highly detailed web apps, multi-platform apps, & more. → Check out my works
+Over the past 6 years I designed a diverse range of digital products, often taking care of the full product image, from identity to marketing visuals: subscription e-commerce sites, highly detailed web apps, multi-platform apps, & more. → check out my works

-Moreover, given my current entrepreneurial experience in building and managing a coworking space, I developed an understanding of what it means to build a product: from design (both in the physical and digital realm) to marketing & sales, pricing, admin, client acquisition, client retention, customer care, and all the daily problem-solving founders are accustomed to.
+Moreover, given my past entrepreneurial experience in building and managing a coworking space, I developed a solid understanding of what it means to build a product: from design (both in the physical and digital realm) to marketing & sales, pricing, admin, client acquisition, client retention, customer care, and all the daily problem-solving founders are accustomed to.

 Founded in oct.
-2013, Geekville is a coworking space for digital and creative professionals operating in the Verona area. → Visit the website
+2013, Geekville was a coworking space for digital and creative professionals operating in the Verona area.

-Inspired by the coolest startup HQs, Geekville is no ordinary workplace; while providing state-of-the-art office facilities, its friendly and creative vibe encourages socializing and knowledge sharing among coworkers.
+Inspired by the coolest startup HQs, Geekville was no ordinary workplace; while providing state-of-the-art office facilities, its friendly and creative vibe encouraged socializing and knowledge sharing among coworkers.

-Geekville also creates courses and workshops with its learning branch → Geekville Learning
+Geekville also created courses and workshops under the dedicated brand → Geekville Learning

-Credits: Geekville has been founded and built with the help of my business associate Francesco Adami, with whom I’m running the company today.
+Credits: I founded, built and ran Geekville with the help of my business associate Francesco Adami.

 In 2012 in Verona there weren’t any significant coworking spaces; sure, there were plenty of professionals & companies with more office space than they needed, who rented their spare rooms making some cash in the process: but I call this subletting, not coworking.